h0lmes/mockservice/README.md

 name it as your controller (`AccountServiceController`).
 4. Create data files under that folder (see file naming format below).

+> Note.
+See example requests in `rest-api.http` in the root of the project.

 #
 ### File naming format